-- The Vice President for College Life and Dean of Students/or their designee will have access to reports, statements made by the Complainant, Respondent, witness, and any other materials gathered during the investigation. - The Vice President for College Life and Dean of Students/or their designee will determine whether the original sanction(s) should be amended.
-Amendment of the sanctions may include an increase or decrease in severity. - The Vice President for College Life and Dean of Students/or their designee may, in their sole discretion, meet with the Complainant, Respondent, other involved in the process, or the Adjudicator to determine whether the original sanction(s) should be amended.
-During any meeting with the Complainant, Respondent and/or other individuals, the Vice President for College Life and Deans of Students will not revisit the entire matter but limit their discussion to whether the sanction is unreasonable as previously identified. - The decision of the Vice President for College Life and Dean of Students or designee is final.
+- The Vice President for College Life or their designee will have access to reports, statements made by the Complainant, Respondent, witness, and any other materials gathered during the investigation. - The Vice President for College Life or their designee will determine whether the original sanction(s) should be amended.
+Amendment of the sanctions may include an increase or decrease in severity. - The Vice President for College Life or their designee may, in their sole discretion, meet with the Complainant, Respondent, other involved in the process, or the Adjudicator to determine whether the original sanction(s) should be amended.
+During any meeting with the Complainant, Respondent and/or other individuals, the Vice President for College Life or designee will not revisit the entire matter but limit their discussion to whether the sanction is unreasonable as previously identified.

+The decision of the Vice President for College Life or designee is final.